One of the most frequently asked questions by pre-occupational therapy students is...

 Pick something interesting as your undergraduate major for occupational therapy

 No matter what your passion is, there is always a way to make it relevant to occupational therapy.
 Use this as your chance to pursue business or performing arts.
 Not only will this provide you with skills as a therapist, it makes you unique and your application stick out.
+If you are interested in managing a clinical practice or starting your own OT business, a business degree can be especially valuable, as it provides essential skills in practice management, finance, and entrepreneurship.
 It is a rare thing to take electives in grad school, so use this as an opportunity to try new things.

 I managed to squeeze all my prerequisites in my four-year college career, but I am also thankful for my electives.
 Taking a theater makeup class and African American literature really opened my eyes.
 Not only were these courses fun, but they gave me a more well-rounded education.
 There is no absolute answer for what is the best undergrad major for occupational therapy.
 You will get out what you put in.